5.1 Association Membership.

-5.1.1 New Hires.
 Nurses hired after the effective date of this Agreement shall have thirty (30) days from their date of hire to notify the Association in writing by first class mail of their intention not to join the Association.
-Such notice must be postmarked during the thirty (30) day period and sent to the Association's offices with a copy sent to the Hospital’s Human Resources Department.
+Such notice must be postmarked during the thirty (30) day period and sent to the Association's offices (575 Andover Park West, Suite 101 Seattle, WA 98188) with a copy sent to the Medical Centers' Human Resources Department (UW Mailbox 356054).
 In the event the newly hired nurse fails to exercise this option within thirty (30) days, then that nurse shall be required to become and remain an Association member in good standing within sixty (60) days from the date of hire.

 In order to cancel the payroll deduction, the nurse must file a written notice with the Employer's payroll office and the Association thirty (30) calendar days prior to the effective date of the cancellation.
 Such cancellation shall take effect on the first day of the month following the 30-day period above.
 Each month the Employer's payroll office will transmit the total deducted amount of dues money to the Association's office together with a list of current members on dues deduction noting any additions or deletions for that month.

-5.4 Rosters.
-Twice a year (in the months of January and July) by an Excel spreadsheet attachment to an email, the Employer shall provide the Association with a list of those nurses covered by this Agreement.
-This list will contain each employee's name, address, employee identification number, unit, shift, FTE, rate of pay, date of hire, and adjusted date of hire (for nurses who have been rehired).
+Once per month, between the twentieth (20th) of the month and the end of the month, by an Excel spreadsheet attachment to an email, the Employer shall provide the Association with a list of those nurses covered by this Agreement.
+This list will contain each employee's name, home address, employee identification number, home department, FTE, monthly rate of pay, adjusted hire date, job code, job classification and campus mailbox number.